What is RBM?

 Resilience-based management (RBM) is an approach to natural resource management that focuses on enhancing the resilience of ecosystems, communities, and social-ecological systems. ref The main goal of RBM is to identify and prioritize management actions that enhance ecosystem resilience.

 Watch a presentation about RBM by Dr. Lizzie McLeod or download the presentation PDF:

-RBM seeks to protect the processes and species (including humans) that support the reef’s capacity to withstand and recover from disturbance.
-This requires an understanding of how a local coral reef ecosystem is likely to respond to a diversity of impacts at different scales.ref Ultimately, management objectives for RBM will be different depending on the local context, including different threats and enabling conditions that support or challenge reef management.
+RBM seeks to enable social-ecological systems to withstand and recover from disturbances, changes, and uncertainty, while supporting the well-being of communities.
+This requires an understanding of how a local coral reef ecosystem is likely to respond to a diversity of impacts at different scales. ref Ultimately, management objectives for RBM will be different depending on the local context, including different threats and enabling conditions that support or challenge reef management.
 RBM examples include: